osamaalagooz/casting_agency_app/README.md

 ## Introduction
-Casting Agency is an web App that can show movies and actors . the App has three platforms for thre roles which are -Casting Assistant: who can:
+Casting Agency is an web App that can show movies and actors . the App has three platforms for thre roles which are
+- Casting Assistant :
+who can :
 * See all the Movies and Actors

--Casting Director :
+- Casting Director :
  who can :
 * See all the Movies and Actors
 * Edit Actors
 * Updata Actors and Movies
 * Delete Actors

--Excutive Producer
+- Excutive Producer
 who can :
 * See all the Movies and Actors
 * Edit Actors and Movies
 * Updata Actors and Movies
 * Delete Actors and Movies

  ### Tech Stack